MicahBW/onionshare/BUILD.md

 For PyInstaller to work, you might need to edit `Scripts\pyinstaller-script.py` in your Python 3.5 folder, to work around [this bug](https://stackoverflow.com/questions/31808180/installing-pyinstaller-via-pip-leads-to-failed-to-create-process) in pip.

-* Open a command prompt, cd into the onionshare directory, and type: `pyinstaller install\pyinstaller.spec`. `onionshare.exe`, `onionshare-gui.exe`, and all of their supporting files will get created inside the `build` folder.
+* Open a command prompt, cd into the onionshare directory, and type: `pyinstaller install\pyinstaller.spec`. `onionshare.exe` and all of their supporting files will get created inside the `dist\onionshare` folder.

 ### To build the installer: